shmidtelson/star-rating-js/docs/index.md

   // How many stars has been chosen
   currentRating: 5,

   // Current color of stars and text.
-Hover color is automatically set Ligher, for default value = #ff9999
+Hover color is automatically set Darker, for default value = #cc0000
   starsColor: '#ff0000',

   // Disable stars widget for click events